HEmile/juggl/README.md

 - Lines of the format `"- linkType [[note 1]], [[note 2|alias]]"` creates links with type `linkType` from the current note to `note 1` and `note 2`.
 - The name of the note is stored in the property `name`
 - The content of the note (everything except YAML frontmatter and typed links) is stored in the property `content`
+- Links to notes that do not exist yet are created without any types.

 ## Supported output formats